noaione/yuusha-shoukan-ln/sources/v13/chapter3.md

 just started bathing together.
 Especially her tremendously destructive body.
 It was completely burned into my brain.
 T-This is quite dangerous.

 “Well then, I’ll be entering the bath too...
-As I recall, “it’s proper manners to not soak your towel in the bath”, right?]
+As I recall, ‘it’s proper manners to not soak your towel in the bath’, right?”

 [No, you can’t!]